alejandrokeller/ocu_scripts/docu/quickstart/README.md

 |*Suggested configuration for the baseline determination of the photoionization detectors PID1 and PID2.
 MFC1 and MFC2 correspond to mass flow controllers, connected to the dosing gas inlets on the back of the unit, that provide the dosing air for the two VOC bottles (i.e. VOC1 and VOC2), and OFR is the oxidation flow reactor.
 The thick arrows show the main experimental path, from the inlet in the front to the outlet after the oxidation flow reactor.*|

 Follow this steps:
-1. Start by turning on the OCU, setting the PID1 and PID2 pump flow to 0.5 lpm, and turning the PID sensors.
-For calibration purposes, the OFR, VOC heater, and humidifier may remain off during the calibration process.
+1. Start by turning on the OCU, setting the PID1 and PID2 pump flow to the desired value (e.g., 0.5 lpm), and turning on the PID sensors.
+For calibration purposes, the VOC heater, and humidifier may remain off during the calibration process.
+We recommend, however that the OFR is on in order to have the same internal temperature in the OCU as the experimental conditions during particle coating or particle nuclation experiements.
+2. Make sure that the dosing gas inlets behind the device are either closed (e.g., with a Festo 6mm blanking plug) or connected to a VOC free gas line.
-2. Start the flow of synthetic air (VOC free air) through the OCU.
+3. Start the flow of synthetic air (VOC free air) through the OCU, for instance using an external mass flow controller or a critical orifice.
+The inlet flow should be higher than the sum of the 2 PID pumps flow.
+Ideally, the inlet flow should be the same as the target flow for the particle generation experiments (tipically 2lpm).
-3. Wait for the system temperature to stabilize, this may take around 20 minutes if you turned the device on for the first time on that day.
+4. Wait for the system temperature to stabilize, this may take around 20 minutes if you turned the device on for the first time on that day.
 Control the PID signal on the user interface to see if it is still drifting.
 Wait for the signal to stabilize.
+If the device is already was already running as stable conditions, the stabilization will take less than 2 minutes.
-3. Take note of the baseline of PID reading, this is your zero point.
+5. Take note of the baseline of PID reading, this is your zero point.
 You can now proceed to change the air source to the reference gas mixture.

 ### Signal span
 |![Isobutylene Span](mermaid-ocu-calibration.png)|